sindresorhus/atom-editorconfig/readme.md

 1. Open a project containing an `.editorconfig` file.
 2. Whenever you open a file in the project (or change any `.editorconfig` file from within Atom), EditorConfig evaluates the EditorConfig settings for the current file.
 3. EditorConfig then applies these settings to your current editor pane.
 Any change you make **from now on** will follow the EditorConfig settings.
-EditorConfig won't automatically fix older files that it considers to be malformed.
+EditorConfig does not automatically fix older files it considers as malformed.
 4. You can always check your EditorConfig settings against the current file using the `EditorConfig: Show State` command.
 You can try to fix malformed files using the command `EditorConfig: Fix File`.

 > :bulb: If EditorConfig detects any issues which may prevent it from working properly a :mouse: will appear in the status bar; click on it to open the state notification.